 Many of the courses taught at Sahlgrenska Academy have integrated sustainability aspects in their teaching, but none of the programs at the undergraduate level have come so far in the process that they consistently incorporate a sustainability mindset in their teaching.

-The Centre for Sustainable Health Care, an independent foundation associated with the University of Oxford, works primarily by commission of the British National Health Service (NHS).
+The Centre for Sustainable Healthcare, an independent charitable organisation, works primarily with the British National Health Service (NHS).
 CSH has about 50 affiliated researchers who develop sustainability solutions for various aspects of health care and medical services and also educational tools to train doctors, dentists, nurses, pharmacists, occupational therapists and public health professionals.
-Their works have been published in The Lancet and elsewhere.
+Their work has been published in The Lancet and elsewhere. www.sustainablehealthcare.org.uk

 - View the Centre for Sustainable Healthcare’s list of publications: https://sustainablehealthcare.org.uk/resources/publications.